 - In Roseanne, while Roseanne and Jackie have each expressed their hatred for their mother, Jackie is the most venomous of the two since Bev always complains about how Jackie lives her life.
 On the other side, Roseanne actually hates her father more because he used to beat them when they were kids.

-- Runaways (2017): While some members of the titular team continue to try and make excuses for their parents, for certain, Alex and Nico definitely hate their parents after finding out who they really are, with Alex's season 2 arc ultimately culminating in him having his parent's arrested.
+- Runaways (2017): While some members of the titular team continue to try and make excuses for their parents, for certain, Alex and Nico definitely hate their parents after finding out who they really are, with Alex's season 2 arc ultimately culminating in him having them arrested.

 - Scream: Piper and Kieran both hated their respective parents, with Piper blaming Maggie for the death of her father, Brandon James, and Kieran suffering from his dad's Parental Abandonment.
 The two of them bonded over their issues... and used them as motivation to murder people as Ghost Face.